Last Updated on May 16, 2022 by Grow with Bovees

 Grass turning yellow can be a depressing sight.
-There’s nothing quite like a lawn losing its luscious color to send a proud gardener into a pique.
+There’s nothing quite like a lush green lawn losing its luscious color to send a proud gardener into a pique.

 But what causes this loss in color and vitality?
-And is there anything that can be done about it?
+And is there anything that can be done about grass turning yellow?
 Well, yes, as a matter of fact, there is.

 Among the most common causes for a yellow lawn are disease, a lack of nutrients, or the simple fact that your lawn has gone to sleep in order to protect itself—a phenomenon known as lawn dormancy.

-Let’s take a look at these and other possible causes for yellowing grass in a little more detail.
+Let’s take a look at these and other possible causes for grass turning yellow in a little more detail.

-If a soil test indicates a nutrient deficiency, it’s high time to get out the fertilizer.
-Using fertilizer is the most effective way of ensuring your grass gets the nutrients that it lacks, which in turn helps to prevent your lawn turning yellow.
+If, after testing the soil, the result indicates a nutrient deficiency, it’s high time to get out the fertilizer.
+Using slow release fertilizer is the most effective way of ensuring your grass gets the nutrients that it lacks, which in turn helps to prevent your lawn turning yellow.

 A well-balanced lawn fertilizer with the correct ratio of nutrients should be incorporated into your lawn care plan so that soil can regenerate quickly and, in turn, stimulate grass growth.

 Be careful, as adding too much fertilizer is not good for grass.